 You can break your Cockapoo’s intelligence down into three groups:

 Instinct Intelligence comes from the type of breed, and as we know, a Cockapoo is a hybrid of the Cocker Spaniel and the Poodle, both intelligent dog breeds.
 Over centuries dog breeders bred dogs to work alongside humans performing various tasks.
 Guard dogs guard, retrievers fetch, hounds pursue, pointers sniff out birds, and companion dogs are attuned to human social signals and respond to our moods to provide comfort.

 Adaptive Intelligence is a test of a dog’s independence and self-reliance.
 It entails gaining knowledge and skills from his surroundings, resolving new issues, etc. It’s possible that even within a single breed, a dog’s adaptive intelligence can vary.

-None of these abilities distinguishes one dog from another regarding intelligence.
+None of these abilities distinguishes one dog from another regarding cockapoo intelligence.
 It’s just a matter of different levels of reasoning ability.
-To say that an IQ test for dogs is accurate would be an understatement, but they are helpful in assessing problem-solving and memory abilities that are ultimately important.
+To say that an IQ test for dogs is accurate would be an understatement, but they help assess problem-solving and memory abilities that are ultimately important.

 How To Tell If Your Cockapoo Is Smart Or Not So Smart